370: No Such Thing As George Clooney In A Blackcurrant Suit

 Sounds gross.
 Do you know where the word omelette comes from?

-Does it come from the um
+Does it come from the ome sound of meditation?
+Yes.

 Shut up.
 No, no, I am.

-No, no, I think no, no, it isn't.
+No, no, I think it isn't.

 It both isn't that, and I think I've just lost hearing in one of my ears.

+omelette, amulet, and also where you get laminate.
 So it means something that's something that's flat, basically.

 An old French word for something that's flat.
 And that's where we get it from.

-You know, apparently we've been boiling eggs wrong, according to
+You know, apparently we've been boiling eggs wrong,

-who?
-We.
+who we.
 We've been boiling eggs wrong.

 Was it this whole time we've been boiling them wrong?
 I love these headlines.
 I once tried to search for all the

-you've been something wrong your whole life and I love it.
+you've been something wrong your whole life, and I love it.
 Yeah, and what is it?

-It's always like you've been tying your shoes wrong the whole life, and then you look at it, and some guy on the internet has come up with a ridiculously stupid way of tying his shoes.
+It's always like like you've been tying your shoes wrong the whole life, and then you look at it, and some guy on the internet has come up with a ridiculously stupid way of tying his shoes.

-Although you shouldn't say that, because we actually did a fact about three years ago about how we have actually been tying your shoes wrong your whole life.
+Although, you shouldn't say that, because we actually did a fact about three years ago about how we have actually been tying your shoes wrong your whole life.
 Oh, was that us then?

 That was us on the idiots on the internet.